Kamayan: Method of pagkakamay

+Social significance

+Kamayan is an informal and intimate method of dining.
+It has a general atmosphere of sharing, and participants usually talk throughout the meal.
+It does not have the strict etiquette and rules of western dining, and the dishes served depend on what is available.
+Kamayan may be done in private family meals, or at gatherings, parties, picnics, or fiestas.

 History

 The practice of kamayan is pre-colonial.
 It has been described in by Antonio Pigafetta in the Magellan expedition, as well as by Spanish missionaries during the Spanish colonial period.
 While utensils like wooden spoons and ladles existed for serving and cooking in pre-colonial Filipino culture, they were not used for eating.

 The practice was tolerated during the Spanish period, but it was suppressed during the American colonial period when American dining etiquette and the use of spoons and forks were aggressively promoted.